Get your meal prep in gear with these easy-to-implement tips for simple, healthy meal planning and weekly meal prep!

 5. Choose a few main dishes to use throughout the week.

-I’m a big fan of cooking one big batch of food that can be repurposed throughout the week.
-My favorite Slow Cooker Chicken is a great choice here – I whip up a batch on Sunday and toss it into salads, soups, pastas, and sandwiches all week long.
+I'm a big fan of cooking one big batch of food that can be repurposed throughout the week.
+My favorite Slow Cooker Meal Prep Chicken is a great choice here - I whip up a batch on Sunday and toss it into salads (I love this cilantro chicken chopped salad), soups (shoutout to our pesto chicken soup), pastas, and sandwiches all week long.

-Big batches of side dishes are also great to heat up throughout the week – I’ll make a pot of mashed potatoes to reheat and serve with different entrees on different days.
-Pair them with a quick chicken dish on Monday and an easy seafood recipe on Thursday and you won’t even notice the side dish is on repeat!
+Big batches of side dishes are also great to heat up throughout the week - I'll make a pot of smoked gouda mashed potatoes to reheat and serve with different entrees on different days.
+Pair them with a baked maple Dijon chicken on Monday and a pesto crusted mahi mahi on Thursday and you won't even notice the side dish is on repeat!

 6. Do your shopping all at once.